 How can we ensure that our students have the tools needed for success?
 The Competencies Toolkit, a new teaching resource from The Critical Thinking Consortium, provides the basis for teaching tools to develop student competence to think, communicate and act.
 Learn more about this new publication.

-NEW RESOURCE!
 Recognizing an Historic Injustice: Canada's First National Internment Operations explores the events, causes and consequences of the internment of thousands of individuals in Canada during the First World war era.
 It has been made available for free courtesy of a grant from the Endowment Council of the Canadian First World War Internment Recognition Fund.
 Visit our Pivotal Voices page to download a free PDF version or go to our online shop to order a print copy for the cost of shipping.

 Creating Thinking Classrooms separates the rhetoric from the reality associated with learning in the 21st century.
 Full of practical advice, this book includes a realistic approach to support leaders at school, district and system levels in their efforts to help teachers navigate the challenges of educational change.
 Partners and Individual Members receive 20% off.
 Read a review of this book.